Retirement Savers Need Access To, and Information About, Annuities

 The standard ACLI supports will enable retirement savers at all income levels to maintain access to, and information about, annuities, the only financial products in the private marketplace that can guarantee lifetime income.

-According to the latest available data, the average annuity owner has a household income of $64,000, while more than a third (35 percent) have household incomes less than $50,000.
+According to the latest available data, the median annual household income of annuity owners is $64,000.
+Eighty percent have total annual incomes below $100,000 and more than a third (35 percent) have household incomes less than $50,000.

 Experience with the Department of Labor’s now-vacated investment advice fiduciary regulation showed that when faced with a fiduciary standard, many financial firms moved to a fee-for-service-only model, eliminating commission-based services relied upon by small and moderate balance savers and typical buy-and-hold investors.
 As a product that is designed as a long-term retirement solution, most annuities are sold on a commission basis.